Goldman Sachs and Community Colleges: Teaming Up for Small Business Assistance

 LaGuardia Community College: Helping Through Goldman Sachs

-Since the launch of the 10,000 Small Businesses initiative, Goldman Sachs has selected LaGuardia Community College in Long Island City to be the first institution to receive a portion of its funding and launch its pilot program.
-The NY Daily News reports that LaGuardia was chosen in part because its "high academic standards and knowledge of the local community enable it to provide small businesses with a practical education that will help them grow."
+Since the launch of the 10,000 Small Businesses initiative, Goldman Sachs selected LaGuardia Community College in Long Island City to be the first institution to receive a portion of its funding and launch its pilot program.
+LaGuardia was chosen in part because its high academic standards and knowledge of the local community enabled it to provide small businesses with a practical education that could help them grow.

-LaGuardia President Gail Mellow said that the 10,000 Small Businesses initiative will "give entrepreneurs the knowledge and tools they need to make their businesses stronger during these challenging times.”
+LaGuardia President Gail Mellow said that the 10,000 Small Businesses initiative would give entrepreneurs the knowledge and tools they need to make their businesses stronger during challenging times.

-The college is currently reviewing applications for 30 slots available for this program.
-Candidates must be business owners who have at least four full-time employees and annual revenue between $150,000 and $4 million.
+The original program reviewed applications for 30 slots.
+Candidates were business owners who had at least four full-time employees and annual revenue between $150,000 and $4 million.

-Participants in the LaGuardia program will take business classes in accounting and finance, and they will work with mentors from Goldman Sachs to learn how to boost their sales.
-The cost of all tuition and books will be covered by Goldman Sachs.
+Participants in the LaGuardia program took business classes in accounting and finance, and they worked with mentors from Goldman Sachs to learn how to boost their sales.
+The cost of tuition and books was covered by Goldman Sachs.

 Small Business and the Economy

-Warren Buffett agrees with the importance of small businesses to the national economy.
-He states on the Goldman Sachs website, "Our recovery is dependent on hard-working business owners across America who will create the jobs that America needs."
-Buffett adds, "I am proud to be a part of this innovative program which provides greater access to know-how and capital – two ingredients critical to success."
+Warren Buffett has agreed with the importance of small businesses to the national economy.
+He stated on the Goldman Sachs website, “Our recovery is dependent on hard-working business owners across America who will create the jobs that America needs.”
+Buffett added, “I am proud to be a part of this innovative program which provides greater access to know-how and capital, two ingredients critical to success.”

 Additional Resources [+]